marekboodt/Security-Scanning-Repo/DAST-README.md

 ---

 ## ⚠️ Copy-Paste into your YAML-file (Important for localhost targets)
-If your target runs on localhost inside CI, keep ZAP in the same job that starts your app.
+If your target runs on localhost inside CI, keep ZAP in the same job (same runner) that starts your app.

-For apps started in CI (Docker, Compose, npm, Python, Java, .NET): you must copy-paste the ZAP YAML block directly into your pipeline, in the same running job/step/task that starts your app on localhost.
+For apps started in CI (Docker, Compose, npm, Python, Java, .NET): you must copy-paste the ZAP YAML block directly into your workflow in the same job and place it after the steps that start your app on localhost.
 This ensures ZAP can reach http://localhost:PORT

 ---